How can I check the reliability of a website?

 Finally, maintain a healthy skepticism about the proposed “deals.”
 If a deal sounds too good to be true, it usually is.
 Always check the reliability of a website before providing any personal information, especially when the offers appear to be scams, such as free laptops or gift cards.

-See also What is a single user operating system?
+See also What is a control bus?

 It’s usually a good idea to cross-reference material found online on various websites.